 Technical assistance will be available for organizations interested in applying for CDBG PF&I funding.
 Assistance available to applicants includes answering questions about CDBG regulations, discussing the proposed project’s compliance with program regulations and County policies, reviewing the application requirements, and determining an applicant’s and project’s potential eligibility for funding.
 The application contains a summary of important information about the CDBG program.
 In addition, applicants are strongly encouraged to attend the CDBG Public Facilities & Infrastructure Application Workshop on Wednesday, October 6, 2021, from 1:00 p.m. to 4:00 p.m. will be held via zoom meeting:

 Meeting ID: 952 8936 9751

 Please note that if a proposed project triggers any of these regulations, further meetings with OHCD staff may be required.
 County staff members are available to provide technical assistance to potential applicants throughout the application process.

-The questions asked and answers provided during the Pre-Application Workshop are made available below.
+The questions asked and answers provided during the Pre-Application Workshop will be summarized and made available shortly after.
 Any future updates or changes to this document will also be posted here with an adjusted posting date.
 Please check back regularly to make sure that you have the most recent version.